Pupil Premium

 • ensure professional development enables all staff to meet the needs of the children.

-• deploy additional teaching and support staff to provide specific support and intervention work
+• deploy teaching and support staff to provide specific support and intervention work

 • provide specialist teaching